-Auditor's Response

-Principal Audit Procedures

-We assessed the Company's process to identify the impact of adoption of the new revenue accounting standard.

-Our audit approach consisted testing of the design and operating effectiveness of the internal controls and substantive testing which included the following among others:

-- Evaluated the design of internal controls relating to implementation of the new revenue accounting standard. - Selected a sample of continuing and new contracts, and tested the operating effectiveness of the internal control, relating to identification of the distinct performance obligations and determination of transaction price.
-We carried out a combination of procedures involving inquiry and observation, reperformance and inspection of evidence in respect of operation of these controls. - Tested the relevant information technology systems' access and change management controls relating to contracts and related information used in recording and disclosing revenue in accordance with the new revenue accounting standard.
+Sr. No. Key Audit Matter Auditor's Response 1 Accuracy of recognition, measurement, Principal Audit Procedures presentation and disclosures of revenues and other related balances in view of adoption of Ind AS 115 We assessed the Company's process to identify the impact of adoption of the new revenue accounting standard.
+"Revenue from Contracts with Customers" (new revenue accounting standard) Our audit approach consisted testing of the design and operating effectiveness of the internal controls and substantive testing which included the following among others: The application of the new revenue accounting standard involves certain key judgements relating to identification of distinct performance obligations, determination of transaction price of the identified performance obligations, the appropriateness of the basis used to measure revenue recognized over a period.
+Additionally, new revenue accounting standard contains disclosures which involves collation of information in respect of • Selected a sample of continuing and new contracts, and tested the operating effectiveness of the internal control, relating to identification of the distinct performance obligations and determination of transaction price.
+We carried out a combination of procedures involving inquiry and observation, reperformance and inspection of evidence in respect of operation of these controls.
+Tested the relevant information technology systems' access and change management controls relating to contracts and related information used in recording and disclosing revenue in accordance with the new revenue accounting standard.